lpmi-13/veilid-terraform-digitalocean/README.md

 3. Decide which region(s) you want to run a veilid node in, and uncomment the relevant line(s) in the `locals.regions` block in `main.tf`

+> If you want to use a separate SSH key, then generate one in this folder like `ssh-keygen -t ed25519 -o -a 100 -f veilid-key`.
+Then, make sure to update `setup-veilid.yaml` with the key contents.

 4. then you can run the terraform command and get a/some shiny new node(s)!

 ```